juzybits/polymedia-profile/sdk/README.md

 ### Find profiles

-To search for `Profile` objects associated to Sui addreses, you can use the following methods.
+To search for `Profile` objects associated to Sui addresses, you can use the following methods.

-- `ProfileManager.getProfile()` to get a single profile:
+- `ProfileManager.getProfile()` to look for a single profile:
     ```
     profileManager.getProfile({
         lookupAddress: '0x_USER_ADDRESS',